AaronLeoCooper/reactjs-mobx-kit/src/components/README.md

 - Try to create new, reusable components instead of "sub-components" (i.e. prefer not to create sub-directories that contain more components)
+- Connect all components (no matter how small) with mobx-react `observer` if they use props that come from the store for the best performance
+  (e.g. the parent component passing store props into the child component)
 - **Be consistent**— however you choose to lay things out